SHINE Emerging Artist Programme 2022

 - Demonstrate how your project can be realised for the budget available.
 If you require match or additional finance for your project let us know which funding schemes or sponsorship you plan to apply for.
 (Please bear in mind that the festivals are partly funded through Arts Council England and you therefore may not be eligible for additional funding through any of their schemes.)

-Note: There is a small overlap in dates for the Leeds and Blackpool light festivals.
+Note: There is a close proximity in dates for the Leeds and Blackpool light festivals.
 As such, Blackpool has agreed to flexibility in dates for presenting the SHINE commission(s) there.

 Terms and conditions.

 By applying to be a SHINE artist you agree:

 - Your project/activity will be ready for exhibition at all four 2022 festivals